pariseclipse/Boyeong/README.md

 ## 📱 Features

-* 🎬 **Learn from K-Drama Clips** – 3-second video scenes with subtitles, English translations, and root word extraction.
-* 🧠 **Spaced Repetition & Flashcards** – Save new words and review them in a swipeable flashcard interface.
-* 🎤 **Pronunciation Practice** – Integrated speech recognition lets users practice and refine speaking skills.
-* ✏️ **Hangul Drawing Practice** – Trace consonants and vowels directly in-app to master Korean writing.
-* 🧩 **Multiple Quiz Modes** – Reinforce learning through match-pairs, multiple-choice, tap-to-reveal, and sentence rebuilding.
+🎬 Learn from K-Drama Clips
+Watch short drama clips with subtitles, English translations, and romanisation.
+Words that show root form, meaning, and pronunciation.
+Save words to practice later and move to the next scene with one click.

+💾 Save & Review Vocabulary
+Words saved from drama scenes are automatically added to your Flashcard Practice and Quiz sections for long-term learning.

+🧠 Flashcard Practice with Flip Interaction
+Swipe through saved vocabulary cards.
+Tap to flip between Korean and English meanings, helping reinforce active recall.
+Supports spaced repetition.

+🧩 Interactive Quizzes with Cat Feedback
+Practice vocabulary through multiple modes: multiple choice, match pairs, sentence building, and more.
+Correct answers trigger a dancing cat GIF, while wrong answers show a crying cat for playful encouragement.

+✍️ Hangul Writing Practice
+Trace Korean consonants and vowels in a drawing canvas with guided stroke outlines.
+Supports both basic and complex Hangul characters.

+💬 Phrase Library from K-Dramas
-* 💬 **K-Drama Phrasebook** – Learn trendy Korean expressions and phrases from your favorite shows.
+Learn common expressions and trendy phrases from your favorite Korean shows and translations.

-* 🐱 **Gamified Learning with Cute Cat Mascot** – Motivation through visual feedback (dancing/cute cat animations).
+🌐 Mockup Translation Tool
+Type and translate between English and Korean using a built-in mockup feature — great for quick lookups and practice.

+🐱 Gamified Dashboard with Cat Mascot & Quotes
+Stay motivated with a dashboard featuring a dancing cat mascot and a daily K-drama quote with translation.

 ## 📸 Screenshots